The Bankrate promise

 Erie, Travelers and Allstate offer the cheapest homeowners insurance in Madison, according to Bankrate’s analysis of rate data provided by Quadrant Information Services.
 However, Madison residents have numerous options when it comes to finding good homeowners insurance policies with affordable rates.

 Using customer satisfaction ratings based on the 2022 J.D.
-Power Home Insurance Study and each company’s average rates, Bankrate reviewed several of the most prominent carriers in Madison, Wisconsin, to determine the best cheap home insurance companies.
+Power Property Claims Study and average home insurance premiums from multiple companies, Bankrate reviewed several of the most prominent carriers in Madison, Wisconsin, to determine the best cheap home insurance companies.
 We also used these third-party ratings, average rate data and other factors to assign a Bankrate Score to each carrier.
-Bankrate Scores are based on a 5-point scale, with a maximum score of 5.0, and are designed to help you make a quick comparison among carriers.
+Bankrate Scores are based on a five-point scale, and are designed to help you make a quick comparison among carriers.

 |Home insurance company||Bankrate Score||Average annual premium for $250K dwelling coverage||J.D.
 Power score|